Autodesk/synthesis/tutorials/MatchMode.md

 To get started with running a match, first spawn and configure the field and robot(s) you want to use as you normally would (link to spawning robot tutorial).

-Next open up the MainHUD and press start match mode.
+Next, open up the MainHUD and press start match mode.

 This will open up the Match Mode Config panel, where you can configure the match mode parameters.